top of page

 Step 5: Risk Analysis

-An important point in connection with the risk analysis is the distinction of actions:
+An important point in connection with the risk analysis is the distinction between actions:

 • Preventive Actions are all actions and activities taken BEFORE a failure occurs.